reactwg/react-native-new-architecture/docs/appendix.md

 ## IV.
 Invoking the code-gen during development

-> This section contains information specific to v0.66 of React Native.

 The Codegen is typically invoked at build time, but you may find it useful to generate your native interface code on demand for troubleshooting.

 If you wish to invoke the Codegen manually, you have three options: